 Stella Park of Future Planet Capital, a global venture capital organisation connecting the world’s largest investors, will be attending the event as part of a diverse range of speakers across the two days.

 As part of the conference, five Korean companies including Superbeans, DiveCore, Charms, DolphineEyes will be visiting the UK for a two-week period as part of a Global Collaboration Project supported by Gyeonggi Content Agency.

 The visit follows a landmark agreement earlier this year between Manchester Metropolitan University and Gyeonggi Content Agency, designed to develop new business opportunities for UK and Korean immersive technology companies.

 More than 300 delegates are expected to attend the AR & VR Conference.
 They will be joined by leading experts in the UK from a wide range of companies including BBC R&D, Microsoft Hololens and Unreal Engine.

-Keynote speakers include Nigel Jones (Sector Specialist for Digital and Creative at the DIT, Nothern Powerhouse), Seung-Jong Kim (Chairman of the Board, Gyeonggi Content Agency), and Adrian Woolard (Director of BBC R&D).
+Keynote speakers include Nigel Jones (Sector Specialist for Digital and Creative at the DIT, Northern Powerhouse), Seung-Jong Kim (Chairman of the Board, Gyeonggi Content Agency), and Adrian Woolard (Director of BBC R&D).

 The conference will take place at the Manchester Metropolitan Business School in the heart of Manchester on June 21-22.